Foslock/ThreadTimer/README.md

 Uses the custom class OPTimer to create an accurate timer that uses background threading

+###How to get started

+1. Drag the files "OPTimer.h" and "OPTimer.m" into your project (make sure they are COPIED and added to the target).
+2. Put '#import "OPTimer.h"' wherever you want to use it.
+3. See below.

 ###How to use OPTimer

     // Create the timer like any normal Obj-c object